 One of the things our high school team did incredibly well was signal to our community the possibility of canceling one of our iconic programs early on.
 They met with parents, students, and faculty and involved them in the process.

 This one was a crucial letter for us because of the nature of the topic.
 Interim Semester is an iconic part of our high school experience.
 By meeting in person with groups of students, faculty, and parents face to face it gave everyone a chance to become part of the solution.
 One of the most comforting comments after the decision was released was, “This sucks—but I understand why you did it.”
-We cannot change the emotions that come with disappointment but if we are inclusive in the process and clear in the communication then we can mitigate some of the potential backlash.
+We cannot change the emotions that come with disappointment but if we are inclusive in the process and clear in the crisis response then we can mitigate some of the potential backlash.